-Although, the subtest on mathematics is not very difficult, a majority of applicants are jittery and anxious while tackling the problems of Mathematics Knowledge by using ASVAB Math formulas.
-However, those candidates who have scored consistently well in mathematics while studying in high school should not find this section too difficult.
-On the other hand, those who are not confident enough while finding solutions to the problems of mathematics should focus on sufficient preparation for obtaining good scores in this section.
-For this, they should remember the ASVAB Math formulas in order to answer all the 16 questions within the duration of 20 minutes.
+Although, the subtest on Mathematics is not very difficult, a majority of applicants are jittery and anxious while tackling the problems of Mathematics Knowledge.
+However, those candidates who have scored consistently well in Mathematics while studying in high school should not find this section too difficult.
+On the other hand, those who are not confident enough while finding solutions to the problems of Mathematics should focus on sufficient preparation for obtaining good scores in this section.
+For this, they should remember the various Mathematical formulae in order to answer all the 16 questions within the duration of 20 minutes.
 The questions in this section are based on Algebra, Rounding, Numbers, Interest Calculation, Fractions and Exponents.

-Besides remembering the ASVAB Math formulas, the most viable solution for tackling this subtest with confidence is to follow rigorous practice before the arrival of the date of final examination.
+Besides remembering the formulae, the most viable solution for tackling this subtest with confidence is to follow rigorous practice before the arrival of the date of final examination.
 In fact, the subtest on Mathematics Knowledge is important as the score of this section is included in AFQT or Armed Forces Qualifying Test that determines the ability of the candidates for enlistment in Army, Navy, Marines and the Armed Forces.
-The ASVAB Math formulas should not be forgotten because the candidates are not allowed to use calculator or similar devices on the day of the test.
+The Mathematical formulae should not be forgotten because the candidates are not allowed to use calculator or similar devices on the day of the test.

 Math formulas for ASVAB Subtest

-The following formulae for ASVAB math subtest should not be missed by a candidate while taking this test:
+The following Math formulae should not be missed by a candidate while taking this the ASVAB math subtest:

 - Pythagorean Theorem: a²+b²=c² in which a and b refer to the two arms of the right angle and c is the length of the hypotenuse of the right triangle.